danialjivraj/Group-25/README.md

 21/02/2023 - Start uploading the files for Java application

 ## Description
-This repository will include source code consisting of the following languages HTML, CSS, JavaScript, Laravel Framework (PHP) and SQL.
+This repository will include source code consisting of the following languages HTML, CSS, Java, JavaScript, Laravel Framework (PHP) and SQL.

 All code will be commited to the branches, there are 6 branches in total, all commit history will be viewable on the repository for all repositories including names and description of commits.